nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `addc d/Sec 4 Math Class day/mon from/2230 to/0030`

+Note:

-Lessons cannot share the same description - but may overlap in time together.
+- Lessons cannot share the same description - but may overlap in time together.
+- Lessons are allowed to go past midnight from day to another.
+- However, lessons are not allowed to have exactly the same start and end time.

 ### Listing all lessons : `dc`